atomist/org-visualizer/README.md

 #### Creating the Database

-Data about each repository is stored locally in a Postgres database.
+Data about each repository is stored locally in a PostgreSQL database.

 Start Postgres, connect to it, and run the [create.ddl](ddl/create.ddl) script to set up the database.
 You can do this within the `psql` shell, or use the Postgres admin tool to create a database named `org_viz` and run all commands in that script after the line beginning with `\connect`.

 #### Connecting to the Database

-For anything other than the default Postgres [connection parameters](https://node-postgres.com/features/connecting) and db "org_viz":
+For anything other than the default Postgres [connection parameters](https://node-postgres.com/features/connecting) and db `org_viz`:

 Configure the Postgres database details in `client.config.json` in your `~/.atomist`: